pasytchangwa/To-Do-List-Project/README.md

 - Make sure that you used correct GitHub Flow.
 - Make sure that you documented your work in a professional way.

+## Steps to clone the repository to your local repo using VS Code

+- In the Clone this repository dialog, select the Clone in VS Code button.
+You can use the link below to clone to your local repo:

+git@github.com:pasytchangwa/Awesome_books.git

+- If you have not already installed the Atlassian for VS Code extension, you will be prompted to install it.
+- Select Install > select the Reload Window and Open button in the info dialog.

+- In VS Code, select Clone a new copy from the dropdown menu.

+- When prompted, select the local storage location where you want to keep the cloned repository.

+- Select the Select repository location button.

+- Your repository will be cloned and stored in the location you chose.
+You can then open the repository and begin working on it in VS Code.

+## Test

+For tracking linter errors locally you need to follow these steps:

+- After cloning the project you need to run this command

+npm install This command will download all the dependancies of the project

+- For tracking the linter errors in HTML file run:

+npx hint .

+- And for tracking the linter errors in CSS file run:

+npx stylelint "*/.{css,scss}"

+- And for tracking the linter errors in JavaScript file run:

+npx eslint .

 ## Authors